unbit/uwsgi-docs/Go.rst

            uwsgi.Run(&u)
    }

-This tyme we have done a Go-style override of the uwsgi.App struct.
+This time we have done a Go-style override of the uwsgi.App struct.
 We use that to 'override' uwsgi Go hooks, to run specific code on the various server stage.

-The PostInit() function is called after the Go initialization is complete in the uWSGI server.
+The PostInit() function is called after the Go initialization is complete.

-In that function we register two uwsgi signal, with the second one being run in a mule (the mule1)
+In that function we register two uwsgi signals, with the second one being run in a mule (the mule1)

-To run the code just build your new app as previously explained and run it
+To run the code just build your new app as previously explained and execute it

 .. code-block:: ini